-Your home’s plumbing system is one of its essential parts that is often overlooked until a problem arises.
-It handles a wide variety of tasks, and when you have a sewer line problem at hand, basic tasks like maintaining hygiene, washing clothes and preparing meals can become complicated and inconvenient.
+Your home’s plumbing system is one of those essential parts that is often overlooked until a problem arises.
+It handles a wide variety of tasks, but when you have a sewer line problem, basic tasks are no longer basic.
+Maintaining hygiene, washing clothes and preparing meals become complicated and inconvenient.

 Left unchecked even for a short span of time, such a problem can worsen and lead to costly repairs or even a system replacement.
 In order to avoid these hassles, it is beneficial to constantly watch out for signs of a sewer line problem.